Alex-Unnippillil/share-house-portal/SECURITY.md

 # Security Policy

-See nextconfig.js for CSP and header config.
+See `nextconfig.js` for CSP and header config.

+## Playbooks and Runbooks

+Refer to the [Security Operations Playbook](docs/security/playbook.md) for incident response, credential rotation, and on-call expectations.

 ## Reporting a Vulnerability